gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </blockquote>
 <blockquote>
   <p>
-    A larger group of change stories...involved <em>primed serendipity</em>, where <strong>the author encountered
+    A larger group of change stories…involved <em>primed serendipity</em>, where <strong>the author encountered
     unanticipated information but while putting themselves in situations where they could reasonably expect to learn <em>something</em> about teaching practices</strong>
-    (e.g. attending a conference or workshop, or browsing a journal issue)...Over 90% of the stories described changes that were either created without drawing on outside sources, or were informed by personal interactions with other educators.
+    (e.g. attending a conference or workshop, or browsing a journal issue)…Over 90% of the stories described changes that were either created without drawing on outside sources, or were informed by personal interactions with other educators.
   </p>